The Role of an Advocate

-- Jessica Krohn, the IVPC, is an on-campus resource that serves as an advocate for student victims.
-Visit the Contact Us page for our contact information and our referral and response advice.
+- Beth Riley, the MA, LMSW, is an on-campus resource that serves as an advocate for student victims.
+Visit the Dean of Students page for contact information and referral and response advice.

 - Crime Victim Awareness Center (CVAC) is an off-campus service that has advocates available.
 They can be reached at 607-722-4256.

 - Listens to, believes, emotionally supports, and acts in the best interests of the victim.